 Danish Pastry can be made year long.
 When fresh berries are out of season, feel free to use frozen.
 Also they’re best eaten warm but are still delicious at room temperature.
 You can also use whatever fruit is in season.

-If you liked this Cheese Danish recipe, be sure to check out these other easy dessert recipes:
+Check out these other easy dessert recipes:

 Tools for making Danish Pastry: